igrishaev/soothe/README.md

 ## ClojureScript

-Soothe is fully compatible with ClojureScript ans thus can be used on frontend.
+Soothe is fully compatible with ClojureScript and thus can be used on the frontend.

 ## Best practices & Known cases